httpwg/http-extensions/draft-ietf-httpbis-cookie-same-site.md

 Alter Section 5.4 of {{RFC6265}} as follows:

-1. Add the following requirement to the list in step 1:
+1. Add the following requirement to the end of the bulleted list in step 1:

-    *   If the cookie's `samesite-flag` is not "None", and the HTTP request is cross-site (as defined in {{same-site-requests}} then exclude the cookie unless all of the following statements hold:
+    *   If the cookie's `samesite-flag` is not "None", and the HTTP request is cross-site (as defined in {{same-site-requests}}) then exclude the cookie unless all of the following statements hold:

         1.  `samesite-flag` is "Lax"